-Important Even when SSL Manager is not enabled and HTTPS is not decrypted, Content Gateway performs HTTPS URL filtering.
-This means that for every HTTPS request, a URL lookup is performed and policy is applied.
-In explicit proxy mode, when SSL is turned off, Content Gateway performs URL filtering based on the Host name in the request.
+Even when HTTPS support is not enabled and HTTPS is not decrypted, Content Gateway performs URL filtering.
+This means that for every HTTPS request received from a client, a URL lookup is performed and policy is applied.

+In explicit proxy mode, when support for HTTPS is disabled, Content Gateway performs URL filtering based on the Host name in the request.
 If the site is blocked, Content Gateway serves a block page.
 Note that some browsers do not support display of the block page.
-To disable this feature, configure clients to not send HTTPS requests to the proxy In transparent proxy mode, when SSL is turned off, Content Gateway performs URL filtering based on the Common Name in the certificate presented by the destination server.
+To disable this feature, configure clients to not send HTTPS requests to the proxy.

+In transparent proxy mode, when support for HTTPS is disabled, if there is an SNI (Server Name Indication) in the request, Content Gateway gets the hostname from the SNI and performs URL filtering based on the hostname.
+Otherwise, Content Gateway uses the Common Name in the certificate of the destination server.
 If the site is blocked, the connection with the client is dropped; no block page is served.
 To disable this feature when used with WCCP, do not create a service group for HTTPS.